pefarrell/pefarrell.github.io/index.md

 <p>2026-10-01: I will host <a href="https://www.tuwien.at/en/mg/asc/compdes/david-niederkofler">David Niederkofler</a> for six months.
 David is a PhD student at TU Wien, supervised by <a href="https://www.tuwien.at/en/mg/asc/feischl">Michael Feischl</a>.</p>

-<p>2026-10-01: I will host <a href="https://scholar.google.com/citations?user=gF4LThAAAAAJ&hl=en">Qingyu Wu</a> for several months.
-Qingyu is a PhD student at Peking University, supervised by <a href="http://www.befem.cn/">Jun Hu</a>.</p>

-<p>2026-09-23: I will give an invited talk at the <a href="https://hypertop.cimne.com/">HyperTop Workshop on Advances in Shape and Topology Optimization for Hyperelastic Materials</a> at the Universitat Politècnica de Catalunya in Barcelona, Spain.</p>

 <h2 id="news">News</h2>

+<p>2026-09-23: I gave an invited talk at the <a href="https://hypertop.cimne.com/">HyperTop Workshop on Advances in Shape and Topology Optimization for Hyperelastic Materials</a> at the Universitat Politècnica de Catalunya in Barcelona, Spain.</p>

 <p>2026-09-17: Congratulations to my MSc students Maggie McCarthy on winning a Gillow dissertation prize, and Yue Wu on winning the prize for excellence!</p>